jnweiger/inkscape-round-corners/README.md

 * `rounded_corners.py`
 * `rounded_corners.092_inx` (renamed to end in `.inx`)

-All other files are not needed (but harmless).
+All other files are not needed (but harmless if installed too).
 With inkscape 1.0.1 you can e.g. unpack the entire zip as a subfolder into your extensions folder.

 Then restart inkscape and look for Extensions -> Modify Path -> Rounded Corners